08.10.2004 to 09.01.2005

 An exhibition of the Kunst- und Ausstellungshalle der Bundesrepublik Deutschland, Bonn, in cooperation with the Museum of the Ancient Near East, National Museums in Berlin

 Jordan is part of the geographic region known as one of the world's oldest centres of civilisation.
-Located here is not only the beginning of the historic development of oriental civilisation, but also many of the cultural roots of western civilisation - a clear demonstration of Europe's strong affiliation to the Orient.
+Located here is not only the beginning of the historic development of Near Eastern civilization, but also many of the cultural roots of western civilisation - a clear demonstration of Europe's strong affiliation to the Orient.

 The exhibition 'Faces of the Orient - Encounters with Early Jordanian Cultures' can be seen as an introduction to the cultural history of the vast region of Jordan.